syncfusion-content/javascript-docs/js/PivotChart/OLAP-Getting-Started.md

 ## Creating a simple application with PivotChart and OLAP datasource (Client Mode)

-This section covers the information required to populate a simple PivotChart with OLAP data completely on the client-side.
+This section covers the information required to populate a simple pivot chart with [`OLAP`](/api/js/ejpivotchart#members:analysismode) data completely on the [`client-side`](/api/js/ejpivotchart#members:operationalmode).

 ### Scripts and CSS References

-Create a HTML page and add scripts and style sheets that are mandatorily required to render a PivotChart widget which are highlighted below in an appropriate order.
+Create a HTML page and add scripts and style sheets that are mandatorily required to render a pivot chart widget which are highlighted below in an appropriate order.

 1. ej.web.all.min.css
 2. jQuery-3.0.0.min.js